barmassimo/Tiny-Grammar/README.md

 TinyGrammar
 ===========

-A minimalistic implementation of Chomsky's [generative grammar](https://en.wikipedia.org/wiki/Generative_grammar)
+TinyGrammar is a minimalistic implementation of Chomsky's [generative grammar](https://en.wikipedia.org/wiki/Generative_grammar).

-The generator can be used as a library (no external dependencies) or via command line.
+The generator creates random sentences starting from a grammar definition; it can be used as a library or via command line.

-Grammar rules can be added programmaticaly or stored on a text file in a very intuitive format - [here's an example](Examples/grammarExample.txt)
+Grammar rules can be added programmaticaly or stored on a text file in a very intuitive format - [here's an example](Examples/grammarExample.txt).

-## Live example
+## Live examples

+I used TinyGrammar for two generators, you can try them on my site:

-See [my site](http://massimobarbieri.it/it/Tecnichese) for a funny nonsense-tecnical Italian sentence generator
+* [Tecnichese generator](http://massimobarbieri.it/it/Tecnichese) is a funny nonsense-technical Italian sentence generator

-I'm working also on a generator for the "Live Coding Music Synth" [Sonic Pi](http://sonic-pi.net) (a working but limited [grammar example](Examples/sonicPiGrammarExample.txt) is included)
+* [Sonic Pi nonsense music generator](http://massimobarbieri.it/en/SonicPiGenerator) is a generator of code for [Sonic Pi](http://sonic-pi.net), the "Live Coding Music Synth" created by Sam Aaron.

+Both grammar definitions are included in the Examples folder.

 Copyright (C) [Massimo Barbieri](http://www.massimobarbieri.it)

 ## Environment

 * .NET Framework / C#
-* XUnit for testing
+* XUnit
+* No external dependencies

 ## License

 GNU GENERAL PUBLIC LICENSE V 3